 ATLANTA — Even noise-canceling headphones and blinders for his eyes may have done little to distract Stephen Hill from all the outside attention.

-It was the same type of attention the young ballplayer didn’t need to heed.
+The same type of attention the young ballplayer didn’t need to heed.

 “For me, I was trying to take it all too fast,” Hill said.

-Given the unofficial title of “next major playmaker” — whether he truly wanted the crown or not — Hill was presumed all offseason and preseason to be the primary replacement to Demaryius “Bay Bay” Thomas, a big-bodied pass catcher who was taken as the first receiver in April’s NFL draft.
+Given the unofficial title of “next major playmaker” — whether he truly wanted the crown or not — Hill was presumed all offseason and preseason to be the primary replacement to Demaryius “Bay Bay” Thomas, a big-bodied pass-catcher who was taken as the first receiver in April’s NFL draft.

-Those were lofty shoes to fill to be sure, but Hill, and many others, believed the sophomore was the man for the job.
+Lofty shoes to fill to be sure, but Hill, and many others, believed the sophomore was the man for the job.

-“There was this big hype over ‘Bay Bay’s gone, and Stephen Hill’s supposed to be this big thing,’ ” a reflective Hill said earlier this week.
+“There was this big hype over ‘Bay Bay’s gone, and Stephen Hill’s supposed to be this big thing,” a reflective Hill said earlier this week.
 “But it’s not about that.
 It’s just about me coming out there working hard and trying to help out the team and doing what I was able to do most of last year.”

 Chiefly, that is catch passes and run like the wind after touching them.